Wind Damage Inspections: What Homeowners Should Know

-Learn how to perform a roof inspection for wind damage, spot common warning signs, and decide when to call a professional for a thorough assessment.
+Learn why wind damage inspections matter, how to spot hidden roof issues after a storm, and when to call a professional for a thorough assessment.

 After a major wind event, it’s smart to assess your property for potential issues.
 Your roof is the most vulnerable part of your home, but damage isn’t always as dramatic as a fallen tree limb.
 High winds can cause subtle problems that lead to serious leaks down the road if left unaddressed.
 Knowing what to look for helps you identify damage early.
 You can spot many of these signs safely from the ground, giving you the information you need to decide on the next steps.